 Permanent magnet shaker

-- Modal and structural analyses, including civil engineering applications like the testing of bridges and other edifices
+- Modal and structural analyses, including civil engineering applications like testing of bridges and other edifices

 - Vibration screening of small components and testing of electronic assemblies, such as mobile phones

-- Laboratory experiments and bench-top testing, such as separation and compacting of powders
+- Laboratory experiments, like separation and compacting of powders

 - Testing of medical devices and materials